jepiqueau/vue-sqlite-app-starter/README.md

 npx cap open @capacitor-community/eletron
 ```

-## Accessing the tests
+## Usage

-Go to the Tab2 of the application
+The @capacitor-community/sqlite tests are accessible in the Tab2 of the Application by clicking on several SQLite test buttons :

 ## Contributors ✨